Fort Charlotte, Saint Vincent

-Fort Charlotte is a British-colonial era fort, built on a hill over-looking the harbour of Kingstown, Saint Vincent.
+Fort Charlotte is a British-colonial era fort, built on a hill overlooking the harbour of Kingstown, Saint Vincent.
 It is located in the parish of Saint Andrew, Saint Vincent and the Grenadines at the top of Edinboro road, on Berkshire Hill, just west of the town.

-Standing at 601 feet above the sea level, it is the major early 19th century fortification in Saint Vincent.
+Standing at 601 feet above the sea level, it is the major early 19th-century fortification in Saint Vincent.
 The fort enjoys a panoramic view of the Leeward side of the island, including Kingstown, Young Island, the Caribbean, Bequia and the Grenadines.
 On a clear day, Grenada, 90 miles to the south, can be seen.

 Origins

 On re-taking the island in 1763 from the French, the British commenced the building of the fort which was completed by 1806.
 It was capable of supporting 600 troops and 34 guns and some cannons are dated 1811.

 It was built to protect against French attack, Carib unrest, and slave rebellion.
 The British garrison were to use it for holding out against any French invading forces while the Royal Navy brought reinforcements from other islands.
 The British were taught a lesson when the French invaded the island at Calliaqua in 1779 thus proving that any likely attack on the island would come from any location, rather than directly on Kingstown itself or from the sea.
 Consequently, the fort was built as a redoubt accessed by a viaduct; with its cannon pointing inland.

 The fort was named after Charlotte of Mecklenburg-Strelitz, the wife of King George III.